patrickfox/modern_a11y/src/articles/using-tabindex.md

 Some best practices to keep in mind:

-- DO NOT use tab index on elements that are not meant to be actionable  - e.g. a heading or div with tabindex
+- DO NOT use tabindex on elements that are not meant to be actionable  - e.g. a heading or div with tabindex
 - DO use natively focusable elements (buttons, links) instead of using less semantic elements w/tabindex
 - DO NOT ever use tabindex values greater than 0
 - DO rely on the natural DOM order to establish the focus order of focusable elements like buttons, links and form fields